Exploring Entropic Orders: High Temperature Continuous Symmetry Breaking, Chiral Topological States and Local Commuting Projector Models: Absence of Entropic Order with Classical Random Noise

-We note that in the extreme case that the random noise approximately has uniform distribution $\sigma\rightarrow\infty$, then entropic order is possible, since if $\sigma\gg 1/|b^2-2ba|$, for any finite temperature $T$ the effective temperature approaches zero.
+{\bf Entropic order for approximately uniform noise distribution. } We note that in the extreme case that the random noise approximately has uniform distribution $\sigma\rightarrow\infty$, then entropic order is possible, since if $\sigma\gg 1/|b^2-2ba|$, for any finite temperature $T$ the effective temperature approaches zero.
 Then the state is equivalent to the zero temperature state of the original model, and it can develop an entropic order.